izHaman/Telegram-RSS/README.md

 1. Go to [my.telegram.org/apps](https://my.telegram.org/apps) and log in with your Telegram account.
 2. Create a new application (name and description can be anything).
 3. Copy your **API ID** (a number) and **API Hash** (a string) — you'll need them in Step 4.
+   **Note:** if you don't access to Telegram API, ignore 2, 3, 4 Steps. (in this case, you will only have access to the text and images.)

 ---